-Summer is upon us, and it is about that time to switch on the A/C. You’ll enjoy the refreshing comfort from the cool air, but you may also see your energy bill start to rise. < ahref="https://www.energy.gov/energysaver/heat-and-cool">The U.S. Department of Energy (DOE) estimates that about half of the energy you use in your home is for heating and cooling.
-Here are a few things you can do this summer to keep your energy bill in check.
+Summer will soon be upon us, and it’s about that time to switch on the A/C and revel in the cool air of your home.
+Your A/C provides a much-needed respite from the rising temperature outside, but they also cause your energy bill to rise.
+The U.S. Department of Energy (DOE) estimates that about half of the energy we use in our homes is from heating and cooling.
+Here are five foolproof things you can do this summer to keep your energy bill in check.

-Program your thermostat.
-According to the DOE, you can save as much as 10% a year on your energy bill just by turning the temperature up 7 to 10 degrees from its normal setting for 8 hours a day.
-They recommend a temperature of 78 degrees to be comfortable and to avoid an unusually high bill.
-The easiest way to manage the temperature in your home is to use a programmable thermostat, which allows you to set the temperature depending on the time of day.
+The most reliable way to manage the temperature in your home is to use a programmable thermostat, which allows you to set the temperature depending on the time of day.
 A programmable thermostat can handle temperature adjustments automatically.
 After a while, you may not even notice that it’s happening.

 Allied Air Conditioning and Heating is here to help you save big this summer.
 Visit our website or give us a call to start saving today!